InfiniBrains/Awesome-GameDev-Resources/docs/algorithms/06-hashtables/README.md

     // the hashtable will start with a constant size.
 You can resize it if you want or use any other strategy
     // a good size is something similar to the number of elements you are going to store explicit Hashtable(size_t size) {
+        // you colud make it automatically resize and increase the complexity of the implementation
-        this->size = size;
+        // for the sake of simplicity I will not do that this->size = size;
         table = new HashtableNode*[size];
         for (size_t i = 0; i < size; i++) {